 Cameras today offer a wide range of focus options.
 Manual, semi-manual and an array of automatic methods.
 Although it is nice to have variety, more complicated options often confuse new photographers, who expect the camera to always know where and how to focus.
 Luckily, with digital cameras, you can immediately see if your shot came out well.
 The problem is that with small preview screens, it is often difficult to tell if something is slightly off-focus.
 The best strategy is to make sure you understand how focusing works and how to optimize it.
 Simply put: don’t rely solely on the camera to focus.

 Unfortunately cameras either have to start reading your mind or develop better intelligence to determine what you want to have in focus.
-In fact, recent Canon models can recognize human faces and set the auto focus to their eyes (which is where you want it to be when shooting portraits).
-Until technology like that develops further, you need to better utilize the focus features of your camera.
+In fact, most recent digital camera models can recognize human faces and set the auto focus to their eyes (which is where you want it to be when shooting portraits).

 The range in which a camera or lens can focus can be limiting.
 Some cameras cannot lock on an object that is within a foot or less of the lens.
 Check the minimum focus distance of your camera model or lens to see if you are within that limitation.
 If you are taking vast landscapes with a large field of view, typically these types of photos give the illusion of less sharpness because they have so much information.
 In some cases you just may be focusing on something in the foreground when you need it to focus in the background, or vice-versa.